 Last admission: 30 minutes before closing time

-PLEASE NOTICE that in January and February the National Museum will be closed also on Sunday mornings and will be open 2pm - 7.30pm, except on 5th February #domenicalmuseo when it will follow the weekly opening hours.
+PLEASE NOTICE that in February and March the National Museum will be closed also on Sunday mornings and will be open 2pm - 7.30pm.

-The National Museum is closed on Mondays.
-Futhermore it is closed on 1st May and 25th December.
+The National Museum is closed on Mondays, except on 17th and 24th April.
+Futhermore it is closed on 1st May

 Ticket price: 6€